Wild Zambia 2014

 There is so much you can do in Zambia and we are full of ideas to suit you.
 Here are some of our favourites.

 Zambia is home to the walking safari.
 It was pioneered here, and the program has evolved ever since.
 Strict 3 year long guiding courses have guaranteed consistently high standards here for over 50 years.
 This combined with the great wildlife and top camps run by bush enthusiasts make Zambian walking safaris the best in Africa.

 The type of walking safari you do can vary greatly, you can either do an outdoor over night experience where you walk through the bush for a couple of days at a time, or you can do a a morning activity where you can have an active morning out in the bush before returning to camp for a well deserved lunch.
-Almost every camp has trained walking guides, so it readily available should you decide at any moment that you would like to do one.
+Almost every camp has trained walking guides who are keen to show you safari from a completely different perspective.